PavanRangani/docs/docs/prd/aggregated-report/overview.md

 ### Report Criterias

-Details of the filter criteris of the selected report.
+Details of the filter criterias of the selected report.
 All report doesn't have criterias.
 Some reports are without criterias